Bird's Nest (Shelby County, Kentucky)

 The property, with a house on it, was purchased by Philemon Bird from Amos Hall in 1845.
-Hall's house was demolished when the Bird's Nest house was built in 1850-51.
+Hall's house was demolished when the Bird's Nest house was built in 1850–51.
 It was a "family tradition" (meaning there is no documentation) that a Louisville "architect" built the house.
+It is in the Greek Revival style.

 One of Philomen Bird's sons, Henry Bird was given a 100 acre parcel across Kentucky Route 43.
 A barn on that property is also listed on the National Register, as Bird Octagonal Mule Barn.